quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 It is responsible for:
 - Instantiating beans in the application context.
-- Configuring the beans in the applicaion context.
+- Configuring the beans in the application context.
 - Assembling the beans in the application context.
 - Managing the life-cycle of Sping beans.